Ghenntoggy1/articles/article-image_segmentation_in_radiology/README.md

    pip install -r requirements.txt
    ```

-3. **Execute Python File in the preferred IDE**: Execute `main.ipynb` file in the preferred IDE to see the example in action.
+3. **Execute Python File in the preferred IDE**: Execute `main.py` file in the preferred IDE to see the example in action.
     ```sh
     python -u "<path/to/file>"
     ```